-Help employees connect their work to your company's purpose and watch retention, employee well-being, and stock market returns improve.
+Purpose at work is when employees can meaningfully connect to their work, their team, and their company's purpose.
+When that happens, retention, employee well-being, and stock market returns improve.

 Senior leaders struggling with retention issues and employees walking out the door have more in common than one might think.
 They’re both in search of answers.